US-Canada border towns assess damage from devastating floods

 Skies were sunny Wednesday morning in the area around Sumas, Washington, where about 500 rescues and evacuations were reported.

-“We’re looking at going door-to-door, as waters go down in different parts of town,” Sumas Mayor Kevin Christensen told The Seattle Times.
+“We’re looking at going door-to-door, as waters go down in different parts of town,” Sumas Mayor Kyle Christensen told The Seattle Times.
 “Half is on dry ground, half has water.”

 By Wednesday afternoon, only one river in western Washington had active flood warnings.

-Note: This story has been updated to correct the name of the mayor of Sumas, Washington.